-Attendance Policy
+Attendance Policy.

-Students are expected to attend class regularly.
-Attendance will be recorded using a "sign-in" sheet.
-Excessive absences will be grounds for disciplinary action, and will be determined on a case-by-case basis.
-If you are more than 15 minutes late to class or leave class early without notifying the instructor, this will count as an absence.
-Students are permitted 2 absences before a loss of point(s).
-If the student has incurred 7 absences in the course, the instructor will recommend withdrawing from the course to avoid course failure.
+Attendance Policy Students are expected to attend class regularly.
+Attendance will be recorded using a "sign in" sheet.
+Excessive absences will be grounds for disciplinary action and will be determined on a case-by-case basis.
+The door to the classroom will be closed and locked 5 minutes after class time, if you are more than 5 minutes late you will have to wait until the next break to enter classroom, please do not knock on the door as this is disruptive to other students.